Write, test, share

 APIsUIHooksTest it live

-In order to test your plugin, add the manifest file inside the extensions
+In order to test your plugin, add the manifest file inside the extensions directory which is inside your data directory.

 5. Share